kent-lee/arxiv-pipeline/README.md

 ## Note

-- this program is only tested on Unbuntu 18.04
+- this program is only tested on Ubuntu 18.04
-- my AWS credentials are not in the source code
+- AWS credentials are of the format `***` in source code